buddyo1md/kickstarter-analysis/Written_Report_Template.md

-#Original Template Text

 # Kickstarting with Excel

 ## Overview of Project

-### Purpose

-## Analysis and Challenges

-### Analysis of Outcomes Based on Launch Date

-### Analysis of Outcomes Based on Goals

-### Challenges and Difficulties Encountered

-## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?

-- What can you conclude about the Outcomes based on Goals?

-- What are some limitations of this dataset?

-- What are some other possible tables and/or graphs that we could create?

-# Kickstarting with Excel

-## Overview of Project
-~~Explain the purpose of this analysis.~~

 ### Purpose
 My customer for this analysis is Louise.
 Louise is committed to creating a play in the U.S. using Kickstarter funding.
 On behalf of Louise I was asked to do an analysis of an available dataset regarding historical Kickstarter funding campaigns in order to provide Louise with guidance as to what she may do to optimize the chances of a successful funding campaign.
 Of particular interest to the client are insights regarding how much funding to seek and whether the time of year (month) of launch influences the outcome.
 Further, I am to give her my assessment of limitations of the data set and this analysis with recommendations of possible extensions or enhancements to this work.